Paediatric & Early Years First Aid Ofsted Compliant (2-Day)

 • Scenario-based casualty simulations covering real early years and school emergencies

-• Continuous practical competency assessment throughout
+• Continuous practical competency assessment throughout both days

 How the Course Is Delivered

-• Hands-on CPR practice on infant and child manikins across both days, with direct trainer feedback on technique
+• Hands-on CPR practice on infant and child manikins across both days, with direct trainer feedback on technique against the 2025 guidelines

-• Practical AED training with training defibrillators
+• Practical AED training with training defibrillators, including paediatric mode and pad placement

 • Anaphylaxis response, including adrenaline auto-injector demonstration and practice